rules of food combining

 All in all, learn to tune in and listen to your body.
 Do you notice excess bloating and stomach discomfort when you eat fruit as a dessert after a large meal?
 Or maybe when you eat roasted chicken with sweet potato?
 Maybe you notice no difference at all.
 Your body will tell you what works well with it and what doesn’t when you are willing to create the space to listen.
 It’s always worth experimenting to learn what works best for you.

 If digestion is a big concern of yours, check out our Top 10 Tips to Improving Digestion and how inflammation may be the culprit.
-Or, you can browse our digestive aid products, like our fiber powder, to discover which supplements are right for you.
+Or, you can browse our digestive aid products to discover which supplements are right for you.

 Written by Hannah Aylward